 The provisions relating to Regulations 15-27 of Listing Regulations became applicable to the Company with effect from September 7, 2021 on a 'comply or explain' basis until March 31, 2023 and on a mandatory basis thereafter, pursuant to notification of SEBI (Listing Obligations and Disclosure Requirements) (Fifth Amendment) Regulations, 2021.
 The Independent Directors of the Company namely Mr. S Santhanakrishnan, Mr. Dileep Choksi and Mrs. Sucheta Shah (also a Women Director) had completed their 2nd term on September 28, 2021.
-Upon the completion of the said term by Independent Directors, the Company was in the process of identifying the Independent Directors including Women Director, in order to comply with the Composition of Board of Directors.
+Upon the completion of the said term by Independent Directors, the Company was in the process of identifying the Independent Directors.
 In furtherance to the same, the Company had on December 24, 2021, appointed Mrs. Sandhya Shailesh Kudtarkar (also a Women Director) and Mr. Kamlesh Mansukhlal Parekh as Additional Directors as also Independent Directors of the Company.
 Further, the Board also at its meeting held on March 22, 2022, constituted the requisite committees pursuant to Regulation 18, 19, 20 and 21 of the Listing Regulations, effective from April 1, 2022.
 The Company shall take further steps to comply with the requirements pertaining other regulations of the Listing Regulations which shall be mandatorily applicable with effect from April 1, 2023.

-Regd.
+CIN: U45300MH1942PLC003573 Regd.
 Office:- E Block, Voltas Premises, T. B. Kadam Marg, Chinchpokli, Mumbai - 400 083 Tel.
-022-6661 4444 Fax: 022-6661 4452 E-mail: thdcsec@tatarealty.in
+022-6661 4444 Fax: 022-6661 4452 E-mail: thdcsec@tatarealty.in Website: www.tatarealty.in